-Typically managed by the IT Operation team, traditional data centre apps run in virtual machines or private data centres.
+Typically managed by the IT Operation team, traditional data center apps run in virtual machines or private data centers.
 Cloud enthusiasm aside, many organisations feel there is a benefit to having complete control over their own data, hardware and software.
 There is also a decreased reliance on external factors, such as Internet connectivity, which can appeal from a security or cost of ownership perspective.

 Although it is quickly becoming a mainstream way of delivering IT infrastructure in Australia, according to Telsyte, the journey to cloud remains a highly complex one.
 It's very common for organisations (particularly in the experimentation and prototyping phase) to take the same virtual machines it was running on-premise and ‘lift and shift' it to the cloud.

 There are a few reasons as to why this isn't an ideal migration strategy.
 Despite what the concept suggests, it is often more expensive to run applications in the cloud in the same way they were run on-premise because the underlying infrastructure requires more support.

 All roads in this level lead to application refactoring, which isn't the best way to approach migration as it will only ever take advantage of some cloud features on the platform.

 Moving on from a traditional data center app world, where the IT team was responsible for managing the application code, modern platforms are now automating these tasks.

 Through this automation, applications can become more elastic, and intelligently process resources to meet varying workloads.
 As with other kinds of automation, this approach frees up the IT team to focus on creative business problem-solving, as opposed to constantly grappling with infrastructure issues.